restaumatic/restaumatic-api/docs/API.md

 # Changelog

+## July 2021

+* Support for generic product representation.

 ## January 2021

 * Added `vatId` field to the order.
-* Support for generic product representation.

 ## September 2019